teamdandelion/abalone/ops/README.md

 **tasks**

-Tasks, defined in the `Makefile`, describe operations that we wish to perform on remote servers.
-We use tasks to configure servers, perform status checks, deploy releases, etc. See the `Makefile` for details.
+Tasks, defined in the `Makefile`, are abstractions over roles and playbooks.
+In short, tasks describe the high-level operations that we wish to perform on remote servers.
+Typical tasks include configuring servers, performing status checks, deploying releases, etc.

+See the `Makefile` for details.

+# credentials

+To gain access to the servers, we'll need to add your SSH keys to the servers.

+Add your public SSH key to `roles/common/files/authorized_keys` and ping
+@briantigerchow to have your keys sync'd up to the remote servers.